sinclaireric77/Module20_CapstoneP1/README.md

 2nd part – Data understanding
-The data comes from the PGA tour and is available for everyone to download at: https://www.pgatour.com/stats There are tons of categories and data for the years from 2008 to 2024.
+The data comes from the PGA tour and is available for everyone to download at: https://www.pgatour.com/stats

+I also looked at Kaggle and other sources.
+There is some data in those but it’s not as complete as the PGA tour database.
+So, we’ll focus on the PGA one.

+There are tons of categories and data for the years from 2008 to 2024.
 Some categories have data older than that, but the target goes back to 2008 only.
 That's when the PGA tour initiated the tour championship where the 30 best players face off in a championship event.
 This is going to be our target.

 Based on all the features, did a player make it to the tour championship?

 On top of the target, we will use the following features to build our dataset:

 - Tee to green stats, which includes strokes gained off the tee, strokes gained on approach and strokes gained around the green